Strategic budgeting: A guide for growing businesses

 Setting aside time for review is an important part of a strategic plan, especially in periods of growth.
 Regular budget reviews enable companies to manage cash flow effectively, and experiment with spending in new areas.

 What’s the best way to review your budget?
 It doesn’t have to be a complicated analysis.

 Simply compare your income with actual spending and determine the reasons for a shortfall or overspend.
 Then, implement measures to allow your teams to continue their work efficiently while ensuring that your budget is more accurate moving forward.
 In this way, budgeting will be based on the strategic priorities of the business.

 Use smart tracking

 Identify smart ways to track the budget as you go, for continuous analysis and improvement.
 Smart tracking refers to automating and digitising your budget follow-ups.
-In 2020, 40% of companies report making use of digital automation & technology within budgeting and forecasting.

 Your best bet is a budgeting tool that updates in real time and tracks spend as it happens.

 Build the right budget strategy for your business

 The ‘set it and forget it’ budget process is inefficient and unproductive.
 Smart tracking allows your team to stay on track with the most up-to-date data, and helps automate your budgeting system.
 In this way, you can easily track spending, income and make changes to the budget fluidly.